jorgenjohannesen/group_project_tdt4140/CONTRIBUTING.md

 ## Branches and merge requests

+### The `dev` branch

+We aim to push new functionality to the production branch (`main`) after every sprint, i.e. every 2 weeks.
+In order to not disturb the `main` branch whilst developing new features, the `dev` branch is used as the base branch for development.
+Hence, all new functionality that is worked on during a sprint is to be branched out from the `dev` branch.
+At the end of a given sprint, the `dev` branch is merged into `main`.

 ### Naming

 Branch names should be clear and concise, and be marked with the id number of